 One study estimated the impact of a national tobacco purchase age of 21 on cigarette sales.
-Winickoff et al. used national data on the proportion of legal tobacco sales that are made by (or for) 18 to 20 years olds to estimate the potential impact on retailers if the sale age is increased to age 21.
-They make the assumption that the law would be universally implemented and enforced.
-The authors estimate that the immediate loss of sales would be about 2% of total cigarette sales nationally.
+Winickoff et al. used national data on the proportion of legal tobacco sales that are made by (or for) 18 to 20 years olds to estimate the potential impact on retailers if the sale age is increased to age 21.30 Winickoff notes that 18 to 20 year olds account for 2.12% of the total cigarette consumption in the United States and therefore, if all 18 to 20 year olds stopped smoking following an increase in the purchase age, the maximum amount that sales revenue could decline would be close to 2%.
+30 This estimate is also based on the notion that there would be universal implementation and enforcement of the law.
 Assuming that the policy would have a long-term impact on smoking rates of adults in the future (through the aging of this low tobacco-use cohort), this could lead to a gradual reduction in the sale of cigarettes to older adults over time.
-This estimate does not account for other tobacco product or vaping product sales.
-Given the scarcity of research on the impact of age of purchase laws on business we are unable to make a conclusion about how HB 2313 would likely impact business.
+This estimate does not account for other tobacco product or vaping product sales.30 Further, New York City began enforcing a tobacco 21 purchase age in August 2014 and unpublished preliminary data demonstrates that the rate of decline of tobacco tax revenue remained steady before and after implementation.
+This finding strongly supports the projections from the IOM that an immediate impact on revenue from would be small, particularly because raising the purchase age delays or prevents the initiation of smoking rather than causing current smokers to quit.
+Given the scarcity of research on the impact of age of purchase laws on business we are unable to make a conclusion about how HB 1054 would likely impact business.